-A block that contains the values of all the parameters offset: 548 (224H) to 10787
+A block that contains the values of all the parameters

+offset: 548 (224H) Length: 16384

-This block contains all the parameters that define the operating conditions of the DOP3000 for all the channels.
+This block contains all the parameters that define the operating conditions of UDOP for all the channels.
 256 parameters are available for each channel.
-The parameters are stored in a signed integer format using 32 bits.
-The table below gives the position and the signification of these parameters.
+The parameters are stored as 32 bits signed integer.
+The table below gives the position and the meaning of these parameters.
 The value of the position mentioned in the table is relative to the beginning of the table for a channel.
 The parameters table for channel 1 is in first position and is followed by channel 2, 3 and so on.